|

 came on April 29, 1961, as Rodolfo in La bohème,

-at the opera house in Reggio Emilia. |
+at the opera house in Reggio Emilia. | | That success led to engagements

 throughout Italy and the world, where he conquered